torfinnberset/libusbp/README.md

 ## Version history

+* 1.0.3 (2017-08-29):
+  * Compiler flags from libudev.pc are now used.
+  * For static builds, libusbp-1.pc now requires libudev.pc instead of copying its flags.
+  * Always build the install helper as a shared library (DLL).
+* 1.0.2 (2017-06-29):
-* 1.0.2 (2017-06-29): Fixed some issues with using libusbp as a static library.
-Added the `drop_in` example, which shows how to use libusbp as a three-file library.
+  * Fixed some issues with using libusbp as a static library.
+  * Added the `drop_in` example, which shows how to use libusbp as a three-file library.
 * 1.0.1 (2016-03-20): Fixed the `libusbp_broadcast_setting_change*` functions (a bonus feature for the Windows version).
 * 1.0.0 (2016-03-02): Original release.